AliSafari-IT/asafarim-navlinks/Readme.md

 - ✅ **SVG/Logo Integration** - Custom logos and SVG icons for brand identity
 - ✅ **TypeScript Support** - Full type definitions included for developer productivity
 - ✅ **Customizable Styling** - Extensive CSS classes and inline style options for perfect UI integration
-- ✅ **Responsive Design** - Works flawlessly on all screen sizes, from mobile to desktop
+- ✅ **Mobile Responsive Design** - Automatic mobile detection with hamburger menu, animated cross icon, and touch-friendly navigation
 - ✅ **Zero Dependencies** - Lightweight and efficient, no external dependencies
 - ✅ **Accessible** - Built with accessibility in mind for all users